-For our backup job, we browsed to the file server, selected the relevant folder, directed the backup to the deduplication storage folder, and allowed the remote agent direct access.
-From that point, our backup job used source deduplication.
-As Figure 3 shows, the difference between the amount of data protected versus the actual amount of data stored becomes greater over time, benefiting the business by requiring significantly less long-term storage capacity.
+As Figure 3 shows, the difference between the amount of data protected and the amount of actual data stored increases over time, benefiting the business by requiring significantly less long-term storage capacity.

-Figure 3: Comparison of protected data versus the actual data stored from our 2-week file server backup simulation.
+Figure 3: Comparison of protected data versus the actual data stored from our 2-week mail server backup simulation.